3ace/PrayTimes-Golang/readme.md

 License
 ----

-Permission is granted to use this code, with or without modification, in any website or application provided that credit is given to the original work with a link back to PrayTimes.org.
+This software is licensed under the GNU Lesser General Public License version 3 (LGPL3)

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY.